Get ready! It's time to learn everything there is to know about SMS campaigns.

 Let’s dive into how you can send your first SMS campaign in four easy steps.

-We typically recommend companies use a toll-free number.
-Every SimpleTexting account comes with a dedicated toll-free number.
-They are the most versatile type of number and work for mass messaging and 2-way communication.
+Both local and toll-free numbers are versatile types of numbers that can support mass messaging and 2-way communication.
 This provides you with flexibility should you decide you want to start providing text-based customer service or sales.
+Just don’t forget to have your toll-free number verified to avoid traffic disruptions from carriers.

 Keywords are a word or phrase that customers can text to your number to subscribe to your SMS texts.
-For example, a company that sells running gear online might ask customers to text “RUN” to 900900.
-They will then be able to send an SMS campaign to these subscribers.
+For example, a company that sells running gear online might ask customers to text “RUN” to 538657.
+They will then be able to send an SMS campaign to these contacts.

 Once you create a keyword, you can then email this keyword to your email list or promote it on social media.

-You can turn your website visitors into text subscribers with a web form.
+You can turn your website visitors into text contacts with a web form.
 You can build one in a matter of minutes with SimpleTexting.

 Our mobile sign-up widget makes it easy for visitors to your website to text in your keyword.